Skip to content

 • how much administrative burden are you and your business partners willing to shoulder?

-Generally, general partnerships and LLPs provide more flexibility than companies and require less administration, especially general partnerships.
+Generally, general partnerships and LLPs offer more flexibility than companies and require less administrative effort and disclosure of financial records, especially in the case of general partnerships.

 On the other hand, companies are more common.
 It can be easier to raise capital because much of corporate finance is based on using a company’s share capital, especially when raising equity finance.
 However, LLPs can still borrow money much the same way companies can.